About the Author

-Why I am passionate about growing most of our own vegetables
+Why Debra Is passionate about growing most of Her own vegetables

 My sister and I share a home in the mountains of southwest Virginia.
 Eating nutrient-dense organic food is a critical part of my life, because I use this food to help control a serious autoimmune disease - psoriatic spondylitis.
 This disease has attacked and damaged my joints, tendons, and ligaments throughout my body.